ShwetanshuSMishra/prepare_for_meeting/README.md

 - **CrewAI Framework:** Leveraged to design and implement the functionality of autonomous agents.
 - **Python:** Primary programming language used for scripting and automation.

-## Acknowledgements
-Special thanks to Alejandro AO for the inspirational CrewAI tutorial.